jvns/dns-doctor/README.md

 #### How `cname-root` is implemented:

-1. Look up the top-level domain name with the local resolver (if you looked up `some.domain.com`, this is the equivalent of `dig domain.com`)
+1. Check if the domain has a CNAME record
-2. Check if it returns a CNAME record.
-If so, fail this check
+2. If it does, and if it's not a subdomain (`blah.example.com` is ok, `example.com` is not), fail the check

 #### How to fix `cname-root`: